symbuzzer/Turkish-Ad-Hosts/.github/ISSUE_TEMPLATE/report-suspicious-network---şüpheli-ağ-raporla.md

 ---
-name: Report Suspicious network / Şüpheli ağ raporla
+name: Report suspicious network / Şüpheli ağ raporla
 about: Suspicious network reporting / Şüpheli ağ raporlama
 title: "#only write site url there / buraya sadece site adresini ekleyin"
 labels: Suspicious network / Şüpheli ağ